mateusjatenee/mateusjatenee.github.io/_posts/2016-01-07-repository-pattern-on-laravel.md

 {% endhighlight %}

-So, take a look at what we did - first, we made the $post variable private.
+So, take a look at what we did - first, we made the $post variable protected.
 Then, we injected the PostRepository dependecy in the constructor (thanks Laravel IoC) and then we just used a function from PostRepository.
 Now we can use one method in multiple places and change how it behaves at multiplace places on just one place - your code is "centralized", you know where everything is and it's way easier to mantain.

 I hope this tutorial helped, not really at writing them.
 Sorry for any mistakes I made in the tutorial.